Hélder Maurílio

-Hélder Maurílio da Silva Ferreira (13 April 1988), known as Hélder Maurílio or simply Hélder, is a Brazilian footballer who plays for Londrina.
+Hélder Maurílio da Silva Ferreira (13 April 1988), known as Hélder Maurílio or simply Hélder, is a Brazilian footballer who plays for Grêmio Prudente.
 Mainly a right back, he can also play as a winger.

 Club career

 Juventude

 Helder started his career at Juventude.

 Nancy

 In 2008, Helder was transferred to Nancy, signing a 5-year deal.

 Rapid București

 On 23 July 2009 the Ligue 1 club AS Nancy has the 21-year-old Brazilian right defender loaned out for the 2009/2010 season with a purchase option to Rapid.

 Dinamo București

 In the summer of 2010, he was loaned in Romania again, this time to Dinamo București, but with an option for Dinamo to buy the player for 4 years.
 Shortly after he joined Dinamo, he had a conflict with team's coach, Ioan Andone, and he decided to leave, signing with Liga I rivals FC Timişoara.